How to Plant, Grow and Care For Peperomia Hope

 Basically, these plants are grown at home, in shady places.

-These plants can be grown outdoors if planted under trees with dappled light, but they are delicate and need to be sheltered from the wind and harsh sunlight.
+You can grow these plants outdoors if you plant them under trees with dappled light, but they are delicate and need shelter from the wind and harsh sunlight.

-They are mostly grown as indoor plants or for shady areas on balconies or patios.
-They need space to show off their cascading habit, ideally on a shelf or table or hanging from up high.
+Most growers keep them as indoor plants or place them in shady areas on balconies or patios.
+They need space to show off their cascading habit, ideally on a shelf, table, or hanging from up high.

 How to Grow

 Peperomia ‘Hope’ is easy to care for with the right environment.
-Remember where they come from and adjust accordingly.
-In the tropics, they plenty of water, humidity and filtered light, plus well-draining soil and warm temperatures.
+Remember where these plants come from and adjust accordingly.
+In the tropics, they receive plenty of water, humidity, and filtered light, plus well-draining soil and warm temperatures.

 Light